Alex Mortensen: Tennessee Titans

 After going undrafted in the 2009 NFL draft, Mortensen was signed by the Tennessee Titans as an undrafted free agent.
-He played an offensive series in the Hall of Fame Game against the Buffalo Bills on August 9, completeling 1-of-2 with an interception returned for a touchdown by Bills cornerback Reggie Corner.
+He played an offensive series in the Hall of Fame Game against the Buffalo Bills on August 9, completing 1-of-2 with an interception returned for a touchdown by Bills cornerback Reggie Corner.
 Two days later, the Titans waived Mortensen.

 Coaching career

 In 2012, Mortensen joined New Mexico Highlands University as their passing game coordinator.
 He then spent 2013 as a coaching assistant with the St. Louis Rams.
 In 2014, he joined the Alabama Crimson Tide as an offensive graduate assistant.

 In 2018, Mortensen became the wide receivers coach for the Birmingham Iron of the Alliance of American Football.

 Mortensen was named offensive coordinator of the UAB Blazers by head coach Trent Dilfer on December 2, 2022.
 Mortensen replaced Dilfer as interim head coach on October 12, 2025, after UAB fired Dilfer.
-In his head coaching debut, Mortensen led UAB to an upset of #22 Memphis (6-0).
+In his head coaching debut, Mortensen led UAB to an upset of #22 Memphis.

+Following the 2025 season, Mortensen was retained as the permanent head coach for UAB.